hachyderm/community/community.hachyderm.io/content/en/blog/posts/2026-02-moderator-minute/index.md

 The same pattern plays out interpersonally.
 We were recently privy to a situation where someone on the Fediverse posted that they were going to "steal" something to share.
 Depending on your native language, you may recognize "stealing to share" and its variants as a colliquialism to express enthusiasm about sharing something with friends.
 English speakers in particular use it regularly.
 However, in the context of evolving norms around how to attribute when sharing digital assets, the phrase was interpreted through a different lens.

-We are not going to adjudicate whether this particular usage was acceptable or not.
-The relevant moderation teams have their own perspectives on the matter, and that conversation is theirs to have.
-But that debate, however interesting, is not the point of this post.
+We are not going to adjudicate whether this particular usage was acceptable or not, nor who was right or wrong and for what.
+The relevant moderation teams have their own perspectives on the matter based on more nuanced information, and that conversation is theirs to have.
+That debate, however interesting, is not the point of this post.

-The point is this: accusing someone of wrongdoing is functionally not the same as telling someone what you need from them.
+The point is this: accusing someone of wrongdoing is functionally not the same as telling someone what you need from them, even if you try to do both at the same time.
 And the outcomes of each approach are not the same.

 An accusatory response to a perceived norm violation will predictably escalate conflict rather than resolve it.
 This is not a moral judgment about the person who feels wronged.
 It is a predictable outcome of how human beings work.
 Accusation activates self-protection.
 Self-protection is not understanding.
 And understanding is what is actually needed for someone to change their behavior.

 If the goal is for people to share with attribution, then the response that serves that goal is the one that communicates it: "remember to credit when you share by \[how you'd like to be credited\]."
 Not the one that triggers a defensive reaction and ensures the person never hears the underlying request at all.

-Whether you believe the original poster was right or wrong, justified or careless, the question remains the same: _did a response of this type produce attribution?_ Or did it produce conflict?
+Beyond this specific event, whether we believe this pattern is right or wrong, justified or careless, the question remains the same: _do responses of this type tend to result in attribution?_ Or conflict?
 If you already know the answer, then you can likely guess what we're about to talk about.

 #### Two Reactions